 Is it safe to microwave a sweet potato?

 Yes!
-Do not be worried about the effect of the microwave to food.
+Do not be worried about the effect of the microwave on food.
 Since it cooks faster, loss of nutrients may be avoided.

 In general, heating food causes a loss of vitamins and nutrients.
-But baking the spuds could potentially be beneficial than boiling it.
-Baking it does not introduce fat and does not require water that may induce leaching of the nutrients.
+But baking the sweet potatoes could potentially be beneficial than boiling them.
+Baking does not introduce fat and does not require water that may induce leaching of the nutrients.

-Do you have to pierce a sweet potato before microwaving?
+Do you have to pierce it before microwaving?

 Simply prick the spuds before you cook them so that they will not explode.
 By piercing through the skin, the steam that will form during cooking will escape through the holes.